edgefarm/edgefarm/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [docker](https://docs.docker.com/get-docker/)

-If you want to join physical edge nodes to your cluster, you'll also need a free account from [netbird.io](https://netbird.io) and a [netbird setup-key](https://docs.netbird.io/how-to/register-machines-using-setup-keys).

 Hop over to [releases](https://github.com/edgefarm/edgefarm/releases) and grab the freshest release of the EdgeFarm `local-up` binary for your operating system or just run the following command:

 ```console